niksharma99/COMS6998FinalProject/Demo/README.md

-# 🎬 MovieRec Demo - Frontend UI
+# 🎬 ReelReason Demo - Frontend UI

 This is the frontend demo for our LLM-Driven Conversational Movie Recommendation system.
 It provides a web interface showcasing personalized recommendations, explainability features, and the "Taste Wrapped" visualization.